-5010P Acceptable Use of Computers and Information Technology Resources Procedure
+5.22.1 Acceptable Use of Computers and Information Technology Resources

 Part 1.
-Purpose
+Purpose.

 Subpart A. Acceptable use.
-This procedure establishes responsibilities for acceptable use of Northland Community and Technical College.
-System information technology resources are provided for use by currently enrolled System students, administrators, faculty, other employees, and other authorized users.
-System information technology resources are the property of Northland Community and Technical College, and are provided for the direct and indirect support of the System's educational, research, service, student and campus life activities, administrative and business purposes, within the limitations of available System technology, financial and human resources.
-The use of Northland Community and Technical College's information technology is a privilege conditioned on compliance with Policy 5.22, this procedure and any procedures or guidelines adopted pursuant to this procedure.
-The System encourages the use of information technology as an effective and efficient tool within the framework of applicable State and federal laws, policies and rules and other necessary restrictions.
+This procedure establishes responsibilities for acceptable use of Minnesota State Colleges and Universities system information technology resources.
+System information technology resources are provided for use by currently enrolled system students, administrators, faculty, other employees, and other authorized users.
+System information technology resources are the property of Minnesota State Colleges and Universities and are provided for the direct and indirect support of the system's educational, research, service, student and campus life activities, administrative and business purposes, within the limitations of available system technology, financial and human resources.
+The use of Minnesota State Colleges and Universities information technology is a privilege conditioned on compliance with Policy 5.22, System Procedure 5.22.2 Cellular and Mobile Computing Devices, and any procedures or guidelines adopted pursuant to this procedure.
+The system encourages the use of information technology as an effective and efficient tool within the framework of applicable state and federal laws, policies and rules and other necessary restrictions.

 Subpart B. Academic freedom.
-Nothing in this procedure shall be interpreted to expand, diminish or alter academic freedom, articulated under Board policy and System collective bargaining agreements, or the terms of any charter establishing a System library as a community or public library.
+Nothing in this procedure shall be interpreted to expand, diminish or alter academic freedom, articulated under Board policy and system collective bargaining agreements, or the terms of any charter establishing a system library as a community or public library.

 Part 2.
-Applicability

-This procedure applies to all users of System information technology, whether or not the user is affiliated with Northland Community and Technical College, and to all uses of those resources, wherever located.
-This procedure establishes minimum requirements and Colleges and universities may adopt additional conditions of use, consistent with this procedure and Policy 5.22, for information technology resources under their control.
-Northland Community and Technical College is not responsible for any personal or unauthorized use of its resources, and security of data transmitted on its information technology resources cannot be guaranteed.
+Applicability.
+This procedure applies to all users of system information technology, whether or not the user is affiliated with Minnesota State Colleges and Universities, and to all uses of those resources, wherever located.
+This procedure establishes minimum requirements and colleges and universities may adopt additional conditions of use, consistent with this procedure and Policy 5.22, for information technology resources under their control.
+Minnesota State Colleges and Universities is not responsible for any personal or unauthorized use of its resources, and security of data transmitted on its information technology resources cannot be guaranteed.

 Part 3.
-Definitions
+Definitions.